ansible-middleware/instruqt/tracks/a4mw-eap-sso/05-a4mw-eap-sso-collections/assignment.md

 ☑️ Task 2 - Add a Single Sign-On playbook
 ===

 1. In the editor page, make sure you are in the EXPLORER view, by pressing **Ctrl-Shift-E** or clicking on the first button on the left button bar.
+Then select the **deploy.yml** file
 2. Click **File** menu, then **New File..**
 3. In the dialog that opens, type **sso.yml**, **Enter**
 4. Make sure the path is **/home/rhel/eap-sso/sso.yml** and click **OK**